BlindTesters/BlindTester/README.md

 You can now use the K-means option.

 NOTE: This is a quick solution to be able to provide some clustering.
-We might work on a Java implementation if we have enough time by the end of the semester.
-This was easier for us to do so in a first step for a proof-of-concept.
+We might work on a Java implementation with Spark someday.

 ## Usage